maxmaltz/Maxs-Word-Clock/README.md

 # Maxs-Word-Clock
-version 1.0
+version 1.1

-Now accesible by Max!
+Now accessible by Max!
+All the files you need to build a word clock that is very big at tech shop SF.